willzjacobson/benchmarks/README.md

 Project Nonantum
 ======
-**DiBoss** The Digital Building Operating System Solution uses cloud processing to provide accessible data in real-time, giving you the information you need to manage your building portfolio.
+**Project Nonantum** Software that uses cloud processing to provide accessible data in real-time, giving you the information you need to manage your building portfolio.